Rubbing Doesn't Help

 Rubbing Doesn't Help is the third album by Magnapop, released in 1996.

 Recording

-The sessions for Rubbing Doesn't Help were produced by Geza X at City Lab Studios in Hollywood, California in late 1995.
+The sessions for Rubbing Doesn't Help were produced by Geza X at City Lab Studios in Hollywood, California, in late 1995.
 Drummer David McNair left the group prior to recording, so they hired session musician Josh Freese to fill in on drums.
 This would be the band's final album for almost a decade; their record label folded while promoting Rubbing Doesn't Help and they were contractually barred from recording under that name.
-The band (along with Freese) also went to Plus Four Recordings Studios, in Sherman Oaks, California with engineers Sandy Solomon and Bernie Zwass in June 1995 to record their cover of Tom Waits' "Christmas Card from a Hooker in Minneapolis" for the compilation album Step Right Up: The Songs of Tom Waits.
+The band (along with Freese) also went to Plus Four Recordings Studios, in Sherman Oaks, California, with engineers Sandy Solomon and Bernie Zwass in June 1995 to record their cover of Tom Waits's "Christmas Card from a Hooker in Minneapolis" for the compilation album Step Right Up: The Songs of Tom Waits.
 The title of the album comes from a Ben-Gay slogan.